-- First section of gastroenterology in the U.S., established in 1942
+- 1942: First section of gastroenterology in the U.S. was established at the School.

-- First studies on the use of penicillin in civilians with infectious diseases (1944)
+- 1944: First studies on the use of penicillin in civilians with infectious diseases.

-- First medical school to work with the U.S. Public Health Service National Heart, Lung, and Blood Institute to identify risk factors for cardiovascular disease, creating the Framingham Heart Study in 1948
+- 1948: First medical school to work with the U.S. Public Health Service National Heart, Lung, and Blood Institute to identify risk factors for cardiovascular disease, creating the Framingham Heart Study.

-- Nobel Prize for Chemistry awarded in 2008 to Osamu Shimomura for his work on green fluorescent protein
+- 2008: Nobel Prize for Chemistry awarded to Osamu Shimomura for his work on green fluorescent protein

-- Home of the NIH-funded National Emerging Infectious Diseases Laboratories, one of a few such labs in the country
+- 2008: Construction ended and BU became the home of the NIH-funded National Emerging Infectious Diseases Laboratories, one of few such labs in the country.